kburke96/AddressBook/README.md

 * Add a Many-to-One relationship between Address and Person, as per the requirements.
 * The current architecture of the project lends itself to being easily enhanced in future.
 For example:
     * A persistent data storage option, such as PostgresQL or MongoDB, could be added in place of HSQL.
 Because JPA is used, the code that is accessing the database would not need to be changed.
     * A Controller layer could be added to turn this application into a web service (REST or RPC).
 Communicating via HTTP and JSON would allow multiple remote clients to access and update the data stored.
+This approach would also allow a more modern frontend/user interface to be developed alongside this backend.